Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets.} We use 1,000 source images sampled from the NIPS 2017 Adversarial Attacks and Defenses Competition dataset, resized to $224 \times 224 \times 3$, following previous works~\citep{jia2025adversarial}.
-To construct target texts, we randomly sample 1,000 images from the MSCOCO validation set and generate their captions using the Qwen3-VL-8B-Instruct model.
+\textbf{Datasets.} We use 1,000 source images sampled from the NIPS 2017 Adversarial Attacks and Defenses Competition dataset~\citep{alexey2017nips}, resized to $224 \times 224 \times 3$, following previous works~\citep{jia2025adversarial}.
+To construct target texts, we randomly sample 1,000 images from the MSCOCO validation set and generate captions using Qwen3-VL-8B-Instruct.

-\textbf{Implementation Settings.} We used three CLIP models as surrogate models: ViT-B/16, ViT-B/32, and ViT-g-14-laion2B-s12B-b42K.
-The same set of surrogate models is used for baselines M-Attack~\citep{li2025a} and FOA-Attack~\citep{jia2025adversarial}.
-The perturbation budget $\epsilon$ is set to $16/255$ under the $L_\infty$ norm, and the step size is set to $1/255$.
-The attacks are run for 300 epochs.
+\textbf{Implementation Settings.} We use three CLIP surrogate models: ViT-B/16, ViT-B/32, and ViT-g-14-laion2B-s12B-b42K.
+The same surrogates are used for M-Attack~\citep{li2025a}, FOA-Attack~\citep{jia2025adversarial}, and \system{}, isolating the effect of attention-guided region sequencing rather than surrogate capacity.
+We set the perturbation budget to $\epsilon=16/255$, the step size to $1/255$, and run all attacks for 300 epochs.
+For \system{}, we use $N=10$, $k=3$, and $\tau=0.3$ unless otherwise specified.